gizdem/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

-### Date created
-Include the date you created this project and README file.
+type: docs

-This project created in September 2022.
+Project date: This project created in September 2022.

-### Project Title
-Replace the Project Title

-### Description
+type: docs

-This project is for Udacity Nanodegree Program (Programming for Data Science with Python)
+Project purpose: This project is for Udacity Nanodegree Program (Programming for Data Science with Python)

-### Files used
+type: docs

-BikeShare.py python file used in this project
+Files used in this project: BikeShare.py python file used in this project.

-### Credits
+type: docs

+websites visited during the project study.

 https://stackoverflow.com/
 https://git-scm.com/